 - Think about a positive emotion or experience you can use to change this negative experience into something positive that will give a happier ending.

-- He is rude, but I am the better person and I will succeed.
+- He is rude, but I am a better person and I will succeed.

 - My significant other has left me but now I am open to meet someone new.